sosswald/nao_calibration/README.md

 ```

 calibrate_nao calibrates both arms of the robot.
 Start with that.
 To include the legs, adjust the launch file accordingly, as well as the config file (nao_calibration.yaml)
-If you want to calibrate legs too, first of all change corresponding launch files and change the following lines in FilePoseSource.cpp under src folder:
-string stampStr = key.substr(8); to string stampStr = key.substr(6);

 ## After calibration: